arjuncgore/waywall_generic_config/README.md

 This clones this repository directly to your waywall config folder

 ## Configuration:
-Just edit `remaps.lua` and the first few lines in `init.lua` for what you want, I'll probably make it easier to configure in the future tho.
+Just edit `remaps.lua` and the first few lines in `config.lua` for what you want.
+Might add a minor guide here later but it's fairly self-explanatory.

 ## 1440p users read this!!!
 If you're using a 1440p monitor, you'll definitely have to change the position of the mirrors, but here's a good place to start!